timothybrown/BSEC-Conduit/readme.md

   The code will also detect non-Pi ARM machines, like the BeagleBone.
   - Modified the underlying `bme680_bsec.c` file to support setting options via command line arguments, instead of static #defines in the source.
-  This allows us to dynamically change configurations on the fly.
+  This allows us to dynamically change configurations without recompiling.
-  - Implemented the output() generator, which takes care of reading JSON data from the underlying bsec_library process and converting it and returning a dict of sensor values.
+  - Implemented the output() generator, which takes care of reading JSON data from the underlying bsec_library process, converting it and returning a dict of sensor values.
   This allows you to directly iterate over output() in your script without worrying about JSON, strings or bytes.
   - Added tons of error handling to the get_exec(), get_config() and get_state() functions.
+  - Much cleanup, but still lacking comments in many places.
+(Some didn't make it from BSEC-Conduit, others weren't fit for public consumption just yet.
+Normally I write a skeleton program in comments before writing the actual code, to help organize things.
+I'll add comments for the next release.)
 - v0.1.2: 2018.11.07
   - Public Release!